 What causes von Willebrand disease?

-The von Willebrand factor is one of many substances in the body that contribute to the coagulation of blood.
+The von Willebrand factor is one of a dozen substances in the body that contribute to the coagulation of blood.
 Factors are often designated by Roman numerals.

 What are the different types of von Willebrand disease?

 - Type 1—The most common and mildest form of vWD.
 Levels of von Willebrand factor are lower than normal, and the levels of factor VIII also may be reduced.

 - Type 2—In type 2, the von Willebrand factor does not function the way it is supposed to.
 Type 2 vWD is divided into subtypes 2A, 2B, 2M and 2N.
 Each subtype is caused by different gene mutations and treated differently.
 This is why diagnosing the exact subtype is essential.